Rock Climbing in D.C.: Where to Go

 Elizabeth Furnace Rock Climbing

 The climbs found at Elizabeth Furnace require that climbers are familiar with lead climbing.
-If you are unfamiliar with lead climbing and would like to learn how to lead belay, lead climb, or learn about necessary gear and other skills, check with your local gym to find out the options available to you.
+If you are unfamiliar with lead climbing and would like to learn how to lead belay, lead climb, or learn about necessary gear and other skills, check with your local gym or Sportrock's Learn to Lead Class to find out the options available to you.

 Traditional, or trad, climbing is a form of climbing that requires advanced knowledge of gear and technique.
 If you are unfamiliar with trad climbing, definitely reach out to local guides to learn more!

 Located approximately 3 hours from the D.C. area, Seneca Rocks is possibly the most well-known climbing area near D.C.
 Most of the rock at Seneca is formed from white Tuscarora quartzite, which has a unique feel similar to sandstone.
-The Seneca Rocks crag is one of the oldest climbing areas in the U.S. and even has a storied history of being used by U.S. soldiers training for WWII.
+The Seneca Rocks crag is one of the oldest U.S. climbing areas and has a storied history of being used by U.S. soldiers training for WWII.

 Also, you should definitely wear a helmet.
 Seneca Rocks can get crowded, and rock fall is quite common.